atolye15/checklist/checklists/adding-icons-to-web-projects.md

 description: These are the steps of how to add vector icons correctly to a web project assumed that the project is utilizing SVG sprite.
 ---

-- [ ] Get vector icons from the designer
+- [ ] Get vector icons from the design team

 - [ ] Minify SVG code
 You can use [SVGO](https://jakearchibald.github.io/svgomg/) SVG optimizer.